cfpb/regulations-site/README.md

 ```

 #### Global npm packages
-You will need to install the Grunt command line interface and Bower globally using npm.
+You will need to install the Grunt command line interface using npm.
 ```
 cd regulations-site
-npm install -g grunt-cli bower
+npm install -g grunt-cli
 ```

 #### Installing dependencies
-The rest of the dependencies you will need are managed by Bower and npm.
+The rest of the dependencies you will need are managed by npm.
 Do:
 ```
 npm install
-bower install
 ```

 #### Configuration JSON